-- [9] The Code of Ethics for Licensed Building Practitioners was introduced by Order in Council.6 It was introduced in October 2021 and came into force on 25 October 2022.
+- [12] The Code of Ethics for Licensed Building Practitioners was introduced by Order in Council.6 It was introduced in October 2021 and came into force on 25 October 2022.
 The obligations are new, but there was a transition period of one year to allow practitioners to become familiar with the new obligations.
-Whilst the Code of Ethics is new, ethics have been a part of other regulatory regimes7 for some time, and the Board has taken guidance from decisions made in other regimes. - [10] The Code also differentiates between Licensed Building Practitioners who are in business and those who are employed in that some of the ethical obligations only apply to those who are in business.
-In this matter, the Respondent was in business. - [11] The disciplinary provision in the Act simply states, "has breached the Code of Ethics".
+Whilst the Code of Ethics is new, ethics have been a part of other regulatory regimes7 for some time, and the Board has taken guidance from decisions made in other regimes. - [13] The Code also differentiates between Licensed Building Practitioners who are in business and those who are employed in that some of the ethical obligations only apply to those who are in business.
+The Respondent was in business. - [14] The disciplinary provision in the Act simply states, "has breached the code of ethics".
 Most disciplinary regimes frame the charge as some form of malpractice or misconduct, and the Board has considered the allegations within such a framework and with reference to superior court decisions.
-Within this context, in Dentice v Valuers Registration Board, 8 Chief Justice Eichelbaum stated the purposes of disciplinary processes are to:
+Within this context, in Dentice v Valuers Registration Board,8 Chief Justice Eichelbaum stated the purposes of disciplinary processes are to:

-Enforce a high standard of propriety and professional conduct; to ensure that no person unfitted because of his or her conduct should be allowed to practice the profession in question; to protect both the public, and the profession itself, against persons unfit to practice; and to enable the professional calling, as a body, to ensure that the conduct of members conforms to the standards generally expected of them.
+Enforce a high standard of propriety and professional conduct; to ensure that no person unfitted because of his or her conduct should be allowed to practice the profession in question; to protect both the public, and the profession itself, against persons unfit to practice; and to enable the professional calling,